brson/the-end-of-unsafety/script.md

 ## Disclaimers

-I quick disclaimer.
+A quick disclaimer.
 Rust is a direct competitor to C and C++ in the marketplace.
 In the Rust project we take great pride in being civil, in not putting down the competition.
 Still, this talk will say much about the weaknesses of C and C++ in comparison to Rust.
 As former C